Quaternion Algebras#

 Return

-if the quaternion algebra is isomorphic to the 2x2 matrix ring, andFalse
+Trueif the quaternion algebra is isomorphic to the 2x2 matrix ring, andFalseifselfis a division algebra (i.e. every nonzero element inselfis invertible).EXAMPLES:

 sage: QuaternionAlgebra(QQ,-5,-2).is_matrix_ring() False sage: QuaternionAlgebra(1).is_matrix_ring() True sage: QuaternionAlgebra(2,9).is_matrix_ring() True sage: QuaternionAlgebra(RR(2.),1).is_matrix_ring() Traceback (most recent call last): ...
 NotImplementedError: base field must be rational numbers